Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Indeed, by the end of this section we will see that the local spacing of zeros is not the leading order contribution to the size of the \(\zeta\)-function.

 In general, the size of the \(\zeta\)-function is controlled by the \(\zeta\)-function's \terminology{carrier wave}.
-The terminology is due to Hejhal~\hyperlink{x:biblio:Hej}{[{\xreffont 47}]}, with detailed discussion by Bombieri and Hejhal~\hyperlink{x:biblio:BomHej}{[{\xreffont 15}]}.
+The terminology is due to Hejhal~\hyperlink{Hej}{[{\xreffont 65}]}, with detailed discussion by Bombieri and Hejhal~\hyperlink{BomHej}{[{\xreffont 24}]}.
 The idea of carrier waves is based on some unpublished speculations of H.L.~Montgomery.
 The main idea is that, on a logarithmic scale, the \(\zeta\)-function changes its size slowly.
 If it is large, then outside a set with small measure, it usually stays large for a while.
 (The ``set with small measure'' is small neighborhoods of the zeros.)
 If it is small, it usually stays small for a while.
-Here ``a while'' can be interpreted as ``on an interval containing a large number of zeros''.
+Here ``a while'' means ``on an interval containing many zeros''.
 In particular, the typical large values occur as clusters of large local maxima and minima, not as a single isolated large maximum.
-That is contrary to what we see in graphs of \(Z(t)\), which is why we have \hyperref[x:axiom:mistakegap]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakegap}}}.
+That is contrary to what we see in graphs of \(Z(t)\), whence \hyperref[mistakegap]{Mistaken Notion~{\xreffont\ref{mistakegap}}}.
 That is why for many people, this idea is in the ``I find that hard to believe'' category.
 Indeed, the phenomenon of carrier waves is not visible in any numeric computation of the \(\zeta\)-function, because the scale of the carrier waves, just like the scale of \(S(t)\), grows so slowly that it appears bounded within the range we can compute.
-However, we can take a first-principles approach to defining what we mean by ``carrier wave'', and then build intuition by looking at illustrative examples. \end{introduction} \typeout{************************************************} \typeout{Subsection 4.1 The wave as a local constant factor} \typeout{************************************************} \begin{subsectionptx}{The wave as a local constant factor}{}{The wave as a local constant factor}{}{}{x:subsection:localconstant} Suppose \(f(t)\) is a high degree polynomial, with zeros \(\gamma_1 \lt \ldots \lt \gamma_M\), and suppose we want to understand the graph of \(f\) near \(t_0\).
+However, we can take a first-principles approach to defining what we mean by ``carrier wave'', and then build intuition by looking at illustrative examples. \end{introduction} \typeout{************************************************} \typeout{Subsection 5.1 The wave as a local constant factor} \typeout{************************************************} \begin{subsectionptx}{Subsection}{The wave as a local constant factor}{}{The wave as a local constant factor}{}{}{localconstant} Suppose \(f(t)\) is a high degree polynomial, with zeros \(\gamma_1 \lt \ldots \lt \gamma_M\), and suppose we want to understand the graph of \(f\) near \(t_0\).
 Further suppose that \(t_0\) is roughly near the middle of the~\(\gamma_j\).
 We can write

 The approximation in the second line above will be valid for \(t\) in a neighborhood of \(t_0\) if the zeros far from \(t_0\) are balanced on either side of \(t_0\), meaning that the product over ``\(\gamma_j\) far from \(t_0\)'' is approximately constant near \(t_0\).